-- Semi-annual evacuation drills - Residence hall drills are completed during the second week of the Fall and Spring terms. - Academic and administrative drills rotate between earthquake, fire/evacuation, stay-in-place and lockdown drills bi-annually. - 2019 Annual drills - Academic and Business office Fire/Evac drill on 03-20-2019 - Campus wide Earthquake drill on 10-09-2019 - Notices are given in advance of drills including directions on campus procedures - Mandatory Sexual Misconduct, Stalking and Domestic Violence university policy and prevention training for all incoming students
+- Semi-annual evacuation drills - Residence hall drills are completed during the second week of the Fall and Spring terms. - Academic and administrative drills rotate between earthquake, fire/evacuation, stay-in-place and lockdown drills bi-annually. - 2021 Annual drills - The annual Spring Campus Wide Fire Drill was not conducted due to the COVID pandemic. - A campus wide earthquake and evacuation drill was conducted on October 21st, 2021 in conjunction with the Great Washington ShakeOut. - Notices are given in advance of drills including directions on campus procedures - Mandatory Sexual Misconduct, Stalking and Domestic Violence university policy and prevention training for all incoming students. - Sexual Misconduct Policy - Bystander intervention training for new incoming students as well as open classes throughout the year.
+Bystander intervention training helps students and staff recognize hazardous situations and develop strategies to intervene before the incident occurs. - Various safety discussions by residence hall staff throughout the year - Community forums as needed report are compiled by the University's Environmental Health and Safety (EHS) Director.
+This information is located at the EHS website located at:

-Sexual Misconduct Policy

-- Bystander intervention training for new incoming students as well as open classes throughout the year.
-Bystander intervention training helps students and staff recognize hazardous situations and develop strategies to intervene before the incident occurs. - Various safety discussions by Residential Life staff throughout the year - Community forums as needed